If you like blue cheese, but you haven't tried gorgonzola (

 Origins

-The origins of gorgonzola are controversial, but they certainly revolve around the city that bears the same name: Gorgonzola, 15 km East of Milan, in the core of Lombardy.![]() |
+The exact origins of Gorgonzola are unknown, but they certainly revolve around a city that bears the same name, 15 km East of Milan, in the core of Lombardy.

-Over time, the production of gorgonzola expanded to other parts of Lombardy, but the city of Gorgonzola maintained its prestige until the middle of the 19th century.
-In 1840 writer Luigi Cattaneo wrote in his Milanese publication: Il Politecnico that "while the cheese makers of the town of Gorgonzola kept the secret of the peculiar circumstances that make this cheese special, this cheese remained their almost exclusive privilege.
-But nowadays this cheese is produced in several other locations in Lombardy with the same good success, although the one that is made in the surroundings of Gorgonzola maintains higher commercial regard."(2)
+Over time, the production of Gorgonzola expanded to other parts of Lombardy, but the city of Gorgonzola maintained its prestige until the middle of the 19th century.
+In 1840 writer Luigi Cattaneo wrote in his Milanese publication: Il Politecnico that “while the cheesemakers of the town of Gorgonzola kept the secret of the peculiar circumstances that make this cheese special, this cheese remained their almost exclusive privilege.
+But nowadays this cheese is produced in several other locations in Lombardy with the same good success, although the one that is made in the surroundings of Gorgonzola maintains higher commercial regard.”(2)

-Since 1970, the production of gorgonzola is regulated by its Consortium, and it's limited to specific areas of Lombardy and Piedmont, as stipulated by its designation of Protected Geographical Status.
+Since 1970, the production of Gorgonzola is regulated by its Consortium, and it’s limited to specific areas of Lombardy and Piedmont, as stipulated by its designation of Protected Geographical Status.

 Uses